A Universal HKR Theorem: The HKR Theorem

 and on the r.h.s we have

 It remains to show that the induced pullback map

 is a quasi-isomorphism of complexes.
-In this case, we can use the fact that $\B \Frobfixed$ is of finite cohomological dimension (\cref{lemma-Bfixfinitecohdimension}) combined with the projection formula of \cite[A.1.5-(2)]{1402.3204}\footnote{See also \cite[9.1.5.6-(c) and 9.1.5.7-(c)]{lurie-sag}} to establish an quasi-isomorphism between the underlying complexes
+In this case, we can use the fact that $\B \Frobfixed$ is of finite cohomological dimension (\cref{lemma-Bfixfinitecohdimension}) to apply the base change formula \cite[A.1.5-(2)]{1402.3204}\footnote{See also \cite[9.1.5.6-(c) and 9.1.5.7-(c)]{lurie-sag}} to establish an quasi-isomorphism between the underlying complexes